thereisnocourse/thereisnocourse/ABOUT.md

 ## Contributing

-If you're interested in contributing to this project then bless you, your kindness and generosity knows no bounds.
+If you're thinking of contributing to this project then your kindness and generosity knows no bounds.
 That said, I have no idea if or when I might have any more time to spend on it.
 Life and work have a habit of getting in the way of amusing oneself.
 I'm afraid there's a good chance I will be a poor collaborator.
 I may not respond to issues, comments or pull requests for weeks, months or even ever.
 I humbly beg your forgiveness in advance.
 That said, if you're still interested in contributing, then please go for it.
 Meeting new people is one of the great pleasures of open source.

 This project is quite different from anything I've done before, because it's primarily artistic rather than technical.
 It's not trying